Nathan22Miles/PtxMCP/README.md

 IMPORTANT!
 Close and restart Claude to load the new MCP server.

+The ptx-mcp package will be automatically downloaded from the NPM library the first time you give a Paratext related command to Claude.

 To test installation ask Claude: "List Paratext projects"

 ### Installation Troubleshooting